tcalmant/ipopo/docs/foreword.rst

 Since then, the development slowed down as the core framework is considered stable.

-iPOPO 1.0 should be released mid-2017, when the remote services engine will be upgraded.
+As of 2018, the development of iPOPO is still active. iPOPO 1.0 will come out when some features, existing or currently in development, will have been completed, tested and polished.

 SOA and SOCM in Python
 ----------------------